Azure-Samples/service-fabric-dotnet-getting-started/Services/AlphabetPartitions/README.md

 To run this services:

-1. Open the .sln solution file in Visual Studio 2015
+1. Open the .sln solution file in Visual Studio 2019 or 2022
+2. Install latest runtime and SDK from here: https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started
+3. Set AlphabetPartitions as Startup Project
 2. Press F5 to run

 You can access the application in a web browser by going to: